 the capabilities of diverse individuals

-SoftBank Group employees are united with a common vision, able to leverage each other's strengths, communicate freely and pursue innovation in their efforts toward realizing the corporate philosophy.
+Employees are united with a common vision, able to leverage each other's strengths, communicate freely and pursue innovation in their efforts toward realizing the corporate philosophy.

 Hiring people with special needs

-Support for LGBT employees
+Support for LGBTQ employees

 Our aim at SoftBank is to maintain a working environment in which all employees, regardless of their sexual orientation, can feel proud of and rewarded by the work they do.